Dora Diamant: Biography

 After Kafka's death, Diamant was criticized for burning Kafka's papers under his gaze and at his request during his last months of life, as well as for her decision to retain some of his journals and thirty-six of his letters to her.
 Despite Max Brod's request that she turn over to him all the Kafka papers in her possession, Diamant kept letters Kafka had written to her.
 Max Brod, along with others in possession of letters and related materials also chose not to comply with Kafka's final requests that all his writing be destroyed.
 Diamant also secretly kept an unknown number of Kafka's notebooks, which remained in her possession until they were stolen from her apartment, along with her other papers, in a 1933 Gestapo raid.
 It is not known which notebooks ended in Diamant's possession and which had already been passed on to Brod during Kafka's last illness.
 Searches for these missing papers have been conducted by Max Brod and German Kafka scholar Klaus Wagenbach in the 1950s, and since the 1990s by the Kafka Project, based at San Diego State University in California.

-In the late 1920s Dora studied theatre at the Academy for Dramatic Art of the Düsseldorf Playhouse and worked as a professional actress.
+In the late 1920s, Dora studied theatre at the Academy for Dramatic Art of the Düsseldorf Playhouse and worked as a professional actress.
 She had a "great triumph and her first rave review" in 1928 as the female lead, Princess Alma, in Frank Wedekind's King Nicolo, or Such is Life.
-In the 1930s Dora joined the Communist Party of Germany as an agitprop actress and married Ludwig (Lutz) Lask, editor of Die Rote Fahne, the Communist party newspaper.
+In the 1930s Dora joined the Communist Party of Germany (KPD) as an agitprop actress and married Ludwig (Lutz) Lask, editor of Die Rote Fahne, the KPD's newspaper.
 She gave birth to a daughter, Franziska Marianne Lask, named after Franz Kafka, on 1 March 1934.
 The daughter died in London in September 1982.